Stefan Birčević: Professional career

 Birčević played with Metalac Valjevo, before joining Radnički Kragujevac in the summer of 2011.
 In August 2014, he moved to Spain and signed with CB Estudiantes.
 On 13 June 2016 he signed a two-year contract with Serbian club Partizan.

 On 13 July 2017, Birčević signed with Turkish club İstanbul BŞB for the 2017–18 season.

 On 4 December 2018, Birčević signed with German club Baskets Bonn for the rest of 2018–19 season.

-On 23 August 2019, Birčević signed with Partizan for the rest of 2019–20 season.
+On 23 August 2019, Birčević signed with Partizan for the 2019–20 season.

 On 16 December 2020, Birčević signed with Borac Čačak for the rest of 2020–21 season.
 He left the team 10 days later, prior his debut for Borac.
 On 28 December, he signed for the Hiroshima Dragonflies of the B.League.
 However, due to COVID-19 pandemic travel restrictions he never manage to join the Hiroshima Dragonflies and left the team prior his debut.

 In February 2021, Birčević signed for Turkish club Frutti Extra Bursaspor.

-On July 13, 2021, he has signed with Cluj of the Romanian Liga Națională.
+On 13 July 2021, he signed with U-BT Cluj-Napoca of the Romanian Liga Națională.

+On 21 August 2023, Birčević signed a one-year deal with Mitteldeutscher BC of the German Basketball Bundesliga.
+He parted ways with the team on 23 October.

+On 11 November 2023, Birčević signed with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) for the rest of the season.
+On 6 February 2024, Birčević parted ways with the team.